Many people who work with stained

 Once all

-of the glass is cut and ground smooth, putting it together is like
+of the glass pieces have been cut and their edges have been ground smooth, putting it together is like

 assembling a jugsaw puzzle.
 Here, my son is helping his dad by figuring